CEN3031Group10B/Ameraucana/README.md

 * Hello!
 I'm Elise Falck.
 I am half Taiwanese.
 * Hi, I'm Franky.
 I go to the University of Florida.
 * Hey!
 My name is Travis DeMint, I play beach volleyball.
 * Hey!
 I'm Kazi Rashad.
-I'm a 3rd year Commputer Engineering student.
+I'm a 3rd year Computer Engineering student.

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application: